A DIFFERENT LIFE - WITH A UNIQUE PERSPECTIVE.

 As well as breaks to bones in my lower body on both sides, I had burst unstable L1, L2 breaks, with spinal cord damage, that required emergency surgery.
 A year later I needed another big operation on my back.
-The scar begins just below my neck and ends just above my bottom.

 LIFE GOES ON (part one)